TIBCOSoftware/ebx-container-edition/helm/examples/ebx-postgresql-internal/README.md

 An example is provided in this bundle at [this location](https://github.com/tibco/ebx-container-edition/tree/main/helm/examples/ebx-postgresql-internal/ebx-init)

-This example was tested with postgresl server version 10 to 14.
+**Note**: This example was tested with postgresl server version 10 to 14.
 The script set-up-database.sh need to be updated to be compatible with postgresql 15.